Benedict-Carling/Cryptif.ai/README.md

 # Cryptif.ai

+## Deployed at | www.cryptif.co.uk |

-## A Flask web app for decryption using Machine Learning techniques.
+## A Flask web app for decryption using Statistical techniques.

 A personal project for me to learn more about machine learning, handling noisy data and cryptanalysis